 (iv) the annual accounts have been prepared on a going concern basis.

 (v) internal financial controls to be followed were laid down which were adequate and were operating effectively and

 (vi) proper systems had been devised to ensure compliance with provisions of applicable laws which were adequate and were operating effectively

 15. AUDIT AND AUDITORS

+The Company has documented its internal financial controls considering the essential components of various processes physical and operational.
+This includes its design implementation and maintenance along with periodical internal review of operational effectiveness and sustenance which commensurate with the nature of business and the size of its operations of the Company.
+This ensures conducting business in orderly and efficiently by adhering to the Company's policies safeguarding assets preventing errors with accuracy and completeness of the accounting records and the timely preparation of reliable financial information.
+The internal financial controls with reference to the financial statements were adequate and operating effectively.
 The auditors of the Company M/s G.D.
 Apte & Co.
-Firm Registration No - 100515W Chartered Accountants (GDA) have submitted to the members of the Company the attached Independent Auditors Reports for the Year on standalone financials and consolidated financials.
+Firm Registration No - 100515W Chartered Accountants (GDA) have submitted to the members of the Company the attached Independent Auditors Reports for FY20 on standalone financials and consolidated financials.
 Both the reports are unqualified without any reservation or adverse remark or disclaimer and thus the Board does not have any explanation or comment.
-M/s P. Sriram & Associates Company Secretaries in practice Chennai appointed by theCompany as the secretarial auditors pursuant to Section 204 of the Act have conducted audit and have submitted their report as attached in Annexure - 15 to the Members which is unqualified without any reservation or adverse remark or disclaimer.
+M/s P. Sriram & Associates Company Secretaries in practice Chennai (PSA) appointed by the Company as the secretarial auditors pursuant to Section 204 of the Act have conducted audit and have submitted their report as attached in Annexure - 15 to the Members which is unqualified without any reservation or adverse remark or disclaimer.
 Therefore Board does not have any explanation or comment on such Secretarial Audit Report.
-The Board hasappointed M/s P.Sriram & Associates Company Secretary in practice as secretarialauditor of the Company for the financial year 2018-19.
+Maintenance of Cost records and conducting of cost audits specified under section 148(1) of the Act are not applicable for the business activities carried out by the Company.
+During the Year neither GDA nor PSA reported to ARMC under Section 143(12) of the Act any instances of fraud committed by Officers or employees of the Company.
+The Board appointed PSA as secretarial auditor of the Company for FY21.

 GDA was appointed by the members as the auditors of the Company from 32nd AGM till conclusion of 36th AGM of the Company.
-Section 139 of the Act requiresratification of such appointment by the members at each AGM.
 GDA have confirmed their eligibility and have communicated their willingness to continue as auditors.
-Necessaryresolution for ratification of appointment of GDA as Auditors is proposed at the ensuing AGM.
+Necessary resolution to fix remuneration of GDA as Auditors is proposed at the ensuing AGM.
 The details of payment of Statutory Auditors fees appear in financial statements.

 |For and on behalf of the Board of Directors|